-Africa Safari Experts is driven by the commitment to connecting you the traveller to our partners who are actively protecting Africa’s pristine wilderness, wildlife and supporting local communities with the goal of longterm sustainability.
+Africa Safari Specialists are driven by the commitment to connecting you the traveller to our partners who are actively protecting Africa’s pristine wilderness, wildlife and supporting local communities with the goal of long term sustainability.

 Sincerely written by Wendy Buckley, travel advisor and MD of Africa Safari Experts.
 For more information and to make an enquiry contact email@example.com or phone +61414 557667.